 Matching, exchanging idioms, and role-playing with idioms are the most popular activities, although theatrical performing was also popular.
 "At first, it was really tough for us, but after we realized that we could communicate our views and feelings through idioms, we were very encouraged to participate in these activities," Long added (a student).
 Furthermore, "students are more likely to utilize idioms naturally."
 Nhung observed, "Students are driven to have dialogues with roles in certain circumstances" (a lecturer).
 "I occasionally tell the students a tale using idioms.
-Although my students are more likely to recall the set words.
+Although my students are aware of the story's premise, I employ idioms in the story.
+They are enthralled by it and are more likely to recall the set words.
 The idioms can then be used in a similar scenario.", Lan (a professor) revealed as another contextual method.
 Therefore, it can be said that using the idiom-related activities contributed significantly to the effectiveness of teaching idioms.